sadhilchhabra/Data_Science_Projects/README.md

 I was able to complete two different machine learning tasks for my final project.
 Each one had its own challenges.
 The project shows that I can look at data, create features, choose the right machine learning algorithms, and tweak models so they can make accurate predictions.

 You can look through the different folders in this repository to get to the code, Jupyter notebooks, and detailed documentation for each dataset.
-I hope this project shows how machine learning can be used to solve problems in the real world and make the day-to-day tasks easy.
+I hope this project shows how machine learning can be used to solve problems in the real world.